-Now that’s a sandwich, especially if you’re in love with anything Mediterranean like me (simple 5-minute bruschetta, 3-Ingredient Greek Chicken, and Feta Chicken are all personal favorites) but this one takes the cake!
+Now that’s a sandwich, especially if you’re in love with anything Mediterranean like me (Greek quinoa salad, Greek pasta salad, and Greek couscous are all personal favorites) but this one takes the cake!

 They’re meatless too, so that saves some extra money and cuts down on prep time!

 Besides being soul-satisfyingly delicious, this sandwich is also great because it’s:

 - Frugal.
 Using simple affordable ingredients, including homemade sourdough and homemade pesto makes the cost of this sandwich much less than you’d get in a restaurant!